-Name Position Gordon N. Gill, M.D.
-Professor of Medicine and Chair of the Faculty of Basic Biomedical Sciences at the University of California, San Diego School of Medicine.
-Lorraine J. Gudas, Ph.D.
-Professor and Chairman of the Department of Pharmacology of Cornell Medical College and the Revlon Pharmaceutical Professor of Pharmacology and Toxicology.
-Herbert A. Hauptman, Ph.D.
-President of the Hauptman-Woodward Medical Research Institute, Inc. (formerly the Medical Foundation (Buffalo), Inc.), and Research Professor in Biophysical Sciences at the State University of New York (Buffalo).
+Name Albert F. LoBuglio, M.D.
+(Chairman) Position Professor of Medicine and the Director of The University Of Alabama at Birmingham Comprehensive Cancer Center.
+Gordon N. Gill, M.D Professor of Medicine and Chair of the Faculty of Basic Biomedical Sciences at the University of California, San Diego School of Medicine.
+Lorraine J. Gudas, Ph.D Professor and Chairman of the Department of Pharmacology of Cornell Medical College and the Revlon Pharmaceutical Professor of Pharmacology and Toxicology.
+Herbert A. Hauptman, Ph.D President of the Hauptman-Woodward Medical Research Institute, Inc. (formerly the Medical Foundation (Buffalo), Inc.), and Research Professor in Biophysical Sciences at the State University of New

+York (Buffalo).
 Recipient of the Nobel Prize in Chemistry (1985).

-Hamilton O. Smith, M.D.
+Hamilton O. Smith, M.D

 Professor, Molecular Biology and Genetics Department at The Johns Hopkins University School of Medicine, retired, and Scientific Director of The Institute for Bioenergy Alternatives.
 Recipient of the Nobel Prize in Medicine (1978).

 The scientific advisors and the consultants are reimbursed for their expenses and receive nominal cash compensation in connection with their service and have been issued options and/or shares of common stock.
 The scientific advisors and the consultants are all employed by or have consulting agreements with entities other than us, some of which may compete with us in the future.
 The scientific advisors and the consultants are expected to devote only a small portion of their time to our business, although no specific time commitment has been established.
 They are not expected to participate actively in our affairs or in the development of our technology.
-Several of the institutions with which the scientific advisors and the consultants are affiliated may adopt new regulations or policies that limit the ability of the scientific advisors and the consult with us.
+Several of the institutions with which the scientific advisors and the consultants are affiliated may adopt new regulations or policies that limit the ability of the scientific advisors and the consultants to consult with us.
 The loss of the services of the scientific advisors and the consultants could adversely affect us to the extent that we are pursuing research or development in areas relevant to the scientific advisors' and consultants' expertise.
 To the extent members of our scientific advisory board or the consultants have consulting arrangements with or become employed by any of our competitors, we could be materially adversely affected.